FutCoinSpot Blog • 2026 Guide

 Coin distribution / coin buying

-The number one reason people get banned in Ultimate Team.
+This is the number one reason people get banned in Ultimate Team.
 According to data from ban appeal services, coin distribution accounts for roughly 42% of all EA FC bans.
-EA defines it broadly: any use of the transfer market to move coins between accounts rather than to legitimately acquire items for your club.
+EA defines coin distribution broadly: any use of the transfer market to move coins between accounts rather than to legitimately acquire items for your club.

-This includes buying coins from third parties, sending coins to friends by listing cards at inflated prices, using mule accounts to funnel coins, and coin giveaways in exchange for off-platform promotions.
-EA's system looks for transactions where cards sell at prices significantly above or below their average market value — the telltale sign of a coin transfer.
+This includes buying coins from third parties, sending coins to friends by listing cards at inflated prices, using mule accounts to funnel coins, and offering coin giveaways in exchange for promotions outside the game.
+EA's system looks for transactions where cards sell at prices significantly above or below their average market value, which is the telltale sign of a coin transfer.

 Using automated tools (bots, auto-buyers, scripts)